 In recent years, UAL has established a new model of academic delivery, UAL Institutes, which overlay UAL's six art and design colleges.
 The Foundation previously provided seed funding for two of these: the Creative Computing Institute, and the Social Design Institute.

-UAL is now in the process of establishing a new Institute, provisionally called the Storytelling Institute.
-It is intended that this will become an influential academic leader in a wide range of narrative disciplines, while also enhancing UAL's public programme and audience engagement, ultimately leading to rigorous research approaches to a range of vital and topical subjects, such as the public and policy narratives around climate change, the refugee crisis or pandemics, and matters such as misinformation, fake news and information overload.
+UAL has now established a new Institute, the Storytelling Institute, which it is intended will become an influential academic leader in a wide range of narrative disciplines, while also enhancing UAL's public programme and audience engagement.
 The Foundation's grant provides the seed funding for the Institute's first few years.

-The Foundation also provides bursary support targeted at those students who have come to UAL under its 'Insights' programme, through which UAL seeks to recruit talented students from disadvantaged and otherwise under-represented backgrounds.
+The Foundation also continues to provide bursary support targeted at those students who have come to UAL under its 'Insights' programme, through which UAL seeks to recruit talented students from disadvantaged and otherwise under-represented backgrounds.